kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 `flow.If` is the simple exclusive gateway.
 It selects an outcome depends on a callable result.
-For the input, callable gets a task `activation` - an object that handle current task processing logic, and that have a `activation.process` and `activation.task` fields initialized with corresponding model instances.
+For the input, callable gets a task `activation` - an object that handles current task processing logic, and that have a `activation.process` and `activation.task` fields initialized with corresponding model instances.